thiagosilva95/mail-template-freemaker/README.md

-Project Java using Spring Boot for sending mail with freemarker template
+Project Java using Spring Boot for sending mail with freemarker template.